Empowering Community Film Festival

 Each film showing will be followed by a post-film discussion and open Q&A.

 You can register for the films and discussions below.
-If you are able to help defray the cost and wish to support the work of our two organizations, please consider a minimum donation of $5 per film or $20 for the series.
+If you are able to help defray the cost and wish to support the work of our two organizations, please consider a minimum donation of $5 per film.
 All proceeds will be shared equally between OHCRN and Simply Living.

 Donations can be made at OhioCRN.org via PayPal or send a check to OHCRN - PO Box 470123 Broadview Heights, OH 44147